pragyanshu-kashyap/pragyanshu-kashyap/README.md

 - 🎓 Fourth-year Computer Science student at Heritage Institute of Technology
 - 💻 Passionate about **Web Development, IoT, and Blockchain**
 - 🌱 Currently learning **Solidity, Supabase, and Full-stack DApp Development**
-- 🛠️ Exploring **AI applications in Radio Communication & Smart Agriculture**
+- 🛠️ Exploring **AI applications in Radio Communication & Smart Agriculture** Regarding a final year project
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/pragyanshu-kashyap/)

 ---